 - The common Thai greeting is the Wai, a prayer-like gesture using both hands.
 When Thai people wai you, you should wai back.
 When Thais and foreigners do business, it is common to shake hands.

 Thai's are flexible in nature and most times understand, that foreigners can not know their code of behavior.
 Mostly, they are too polite to complain about anything you do out of ignorance.
 There are however, a few basic rules that you should observe.

-He is indeed a well respected and remarkable man who has earned the adulation over the past 60 years of his reign.
-In this, the 60th year since his coronation or at any time for that matter, showing any disrespect towards the royal family is likely to evoke a rare outburst or disapproval from the locals.
+The late King Bhumibol Adulyadej indeed was a well respected and remarkable man who has earned the adulation over the past 60 years of his reign.
+At any time, showing any disrespect towards the royal family is likely to evoke a rare outburst or disapproval from the locals.
 You could even get arrested for it!

 - The religion should be respected as well.
 Temples, Buddha statues or monks are to be revered.
 Buddhist and Chinese shrines are open to foreigners but you should dress appropriately when visiting.

 - Shorts and sleeveless shirts are discouraged.
 A non-muslim can enter a mosque, except during prayer time.